 }

 We added the extra bits like GOOD_JSON and BAD_JSON to allow us to do internal testing.
-These point to the test pages we created when we set up the local Apache playground.
+These bits point to the test pages we created when we set up the local Apache playground.
 Since our apiRequest function will handle adding the .son suffix to each URL, we only use the file base name.

 Next to be defined is the apiRequest() function.
 This function will make the actual API request, and that includes handling the OAuth signing and eventual verification of the response data.
 The method signature is showing that the only required params are the service, the method, and the callback function.

+Listing 5-17.

 func apiRequest (

 service: APIService,